Awards & Honors

 Young Scientist Award Electrochemistry 2023

-The Young Scientist Award donated by BASF SE was on the occasion of the GDCh Science Forum Chemistry in Leipzig to Dr. Marvin Cronau awarded in recognition of his outstanding dissertation written at the Philipps University of Marburg entitled: “Synthesis, characterization and optimization of new materials for use in high-performance lithium-ion and lithium solid-state batteries”
+The Young Scientist Award sponsored by BASF SE was awarded to Dr. Marvin Cronau on the occasion of the GDCh Science Forum Chemistry in Leipzig in recognition of his outstanding dissertation written at the Philipps University of Marburg entitled: “Synthesis, characterization and optimization of new materials for use in high-performance lithium-ion and lithium solid-state batteries”

 Young Scientist Award Electrochemistry 2022

-The Young Scientist Award was on the occasion of the Electrochemistry 2022 Conference in Berlin to Dr. Matthäus Siebenhofer awarded in recognition of his outstanding dissertation written at the Vienna University of Technology with the title: “Investigating Point Defect Concentrations and Their Impact on Surface Exchange Reaction Rates of Mixed Ionic and Electronic Conductors”.
+The Young Scientist Award was awarded to Dr. Matthäus Siebenhofer on the occasion of the Electrochemistry 2022 Conference in Berlin in recognition of his outstanding dissertation completed at the Vienna University of Technology entitled: “Investigating Point Defect Concentrations and Their Impact on Surface Exchange Reaction Rates of Mixed Ionic and Electronic Conductors”.

 "Understanding the oxygen exchange reaction on the surface of mixed ionic and electronically conductive oxides such as lanthanum-strontium-cobalt oxide or strontium-titanium oxide is essential for their further development for solid oxide fuel cells, sensors and capacitors.
-By introducing a new method, in-situ impedance spectroscopy during pulsed Laser deposition, oxide thin films can be examined directly after their deposition.
-Dr. Siebenhofer was able to demonstrate for the first time that these are initially significantly more exchange active than previously known, but are then subject to rapid degradation due to a cover with sulfur adsorbates.
-The new experimental approach allowed concentration-independent To determine activation energies for oxygen incorporation and removal.
-Together with defect chemical model calculations, a mechanism for the oxygen exchange reaction of mixed conductors could be derived and validated.
-He further impressively demonstrated how the oxygen stoichiometry of the strontium titanium oxide can already be determined by UV light plasma torch is influenced during pulsed laser deposition."
+By introducing a new method, in-situ impedance spectroscopy during pulsed laser deposition, oxide thin films can be examined directly after their deposition.
+Dr. Siebenhofer was able to prove for the first time that these are initially considerably more exchange-active than previously known, but then undergo rapid degradation due to coverage with sulfur adsorbates.
+The new experimental approach made it possible to determine concentration-independent activation energies for the oxygen incorporation and removal.
+Together with defect-chemical model calculations, a mechanism for the oxygen exchange reaction of mixed conductors could be derived and validated.
+He also impressively demonstrated how the oxygen stoichiometry of the strontium-titanium oxide can already be influenced by the UV light of the plasma torch during the pulsed laser deposition."

 Young Scientist Award Electrochemistry 2021

-The Young Scientist Award went to Dr. Johannes Ludwig Röckl awarded in honor of his work in the working group of Prof. Dr. Siegfried Waldvogel at the Johannes Gutenberg University of Mainz: "Merging shuttle reactions and paired electrolysis for reversible vicinal dihalogenations".
+The Young Scientist Award was given to Dr. Johannes Ludwig Röckl in recognition of his publication “Merging shuttle reactions and paired electrolysis for reversible vicinal dihalogenations” which he prepared in the working group of Prof. Dr. Siegfried Waldvogel at the Johannes Gutenberg University Mainz.

 Young Scientist Award Electrochemistry 2020